Ariyalur: Cement Industry

+These plants not only bolster the local economy but also provide employment opportunities and contribute to the region's infrastructural development.
+The cement industry in Ariyalur continues to evolve, with ongoing investments in capacity expansion and sustainable practices.

 Administration and politics

 The municipality of Ariyalur was established as a second grade town panchayat from 1943 during British rule.
 It was promoted to a first grade town panchyat in 1995, to a second grade in 1966 and a special grade in October 2004.
 Jayankondam is the first Municipality in Ariyalur district.
 During December 2004, it was promoted to a third grade municipality.
 As of 2008, the municipality covered an area of 7.62 km2 and had a total of 18 members.
 The functions of the municipality is devolved into six departments: General, Engineering, Revenue, Public Health, Town planning and the Computer Wing.
 All these departments are under the control of a Municipal Commissioner who is the supreme executive head.
 The legislative powers are vested in a body of 18 members, one each from the 18 wards.
 The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.
 The municipality had an estimated income of ₹75,917,000 and an estimated expenditure of ₹63,703,000 for the year 2012–13.

 Ariyalur comes under the Ariyalur State Assembly Constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
 The current Member of Legislative Assembly (MLA) of the constituency since 2021 is K. Chinnappa from the DMK Party.

 Ariyalur is a part of the Chidambaram Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, once every five years.
 The current Member of Parliament from the constituency is Thol.Thirumavalavan from the DMK party.